dwyl/rag-elixir-doc/README.md

 ## Scope of this POC:

-Most questions submitted to an LLM will produce halucinated responses, or in other words, invented.

 We want to improve the search for lixir/Phoenix/Plug/LiveView documentation.
 We want to create a POC of a RAG focussing on the documentation and see if this can help to find "precise" responses on questions about the documentation.

-#### Example of halucination with Llama
+#### Halucination

+We know that most questions submitted to an LLM will produce halucinated responses, or in other words, invented.
-You can easily test LLama3.1 via `ollama run llama3.1`.
+Let's test this with LLama3.1, choosen because you can run it locally via `ollama run llama3.1`.

 ```txt
 question: "I want to use an Elixir portage of llama.
 Can you suggest a library?